gufolabs/gufo_tower/Readme.md

 ```
  where <IP> is external IP address of your tower server

- - Enter the magical mistery tower
+ - Enter the magical mistery tower.
-   Open http://<IP>:8888/ in your browser.
+   Open http://IP:8888/ in your browser.
 Login as admin/admin